mpinter/vpm-text/README.md

 ### Simulated annealing

-TODO continue here! for presentation purposes Simulated annealing, in general, is a Monte Carlo method of for approximating a global optimum of a given function.
+Simulated annealing, in general, is a Monte Carlo method of for approximating a global optimum of a given function.
 It is an adaptation of a slightly older Metropolis-Hastings algorithm, essentially using technique from the area of study of thermodynamics to further improve the chances of it converging to the correct result.
 It has first apperd in a paper from 1983(cit-anneal).

 The method is especially usefull for finding a minimum (or a maximum) of a function which is hard to define over the entire domain but can be computed for a single point - or in other words sampled.
 We will later show how our problem is easily reducible to fit into the described setting.
 The high-level idea is taken from metallurgy, where the term describes the process of heated metals being allowed to cool down slowly, with their atoms being able to migrate along the crystal lattice.
 The higher the temperature, the easier it is for an atom to break it's bond and move, thus, as the metal is getting cooler, less and less changes are happening to it's structure.
 Using this mechanism, the mean value of overall energy of the system is able to spontaneously approach, and subsequently fluctuate around, a state of equillibrium(cit-anneal) - which will get progressively lower as the temperature decreases.
 Mentioned mean energy will be in a way analogous to our sampled function, with the state of equillibrium essentially represeting a local minimum.

 To put it all into the context of computer programming, when we 'simulate' the annealing process, we will create a random walk on a discreet states of the system (similarly to the Monte Carlo Markov Chain walk done in Metropolis-Hastings TODOcheck on this), where the probability of moving to the next state is based on it's 'energy' (the value of the examined function, or in other words the 'fitness' of the state) and the current temperature.
+The states proposed in the transitions are called the 'neighbours' of the current state.
 The higher the temperature, the greater is also the probability that we allow for transition from a lower energy state to a higher one.
-This, just like in metallurgy, alows us to escape the local minima we might fall into, but    .... we will start off with higher temeperature -
+This, just like in metallurgy, allows us to escape the local minima we might fall into, but as the temperature descreases over time, makes us fluctuate around a single state - which should represent the global minimum we were searching for.

 The general algorithm is thus as follow(cit-wiki?):